jmagar/core/packages/core-cli/README.md

 If you run commands outside the Core repository:

-- The CLI will offer to clone the repository automatically
+- The CLI will ask you to confirm you're in the Core repository
-- Choose **Yes** to clone in the current directory
+- If not, it provides instructions to clone the repository
-- Or navigate to the Core repository manually
+- Navigate to the Core repository directory before running commands again

 ### Docker Issues